 Funeral services will be held on Friday, January 31, 2020, at 11:00 a.m. in the Manti Stake Center, where friends may call prior to the service from 9:00 to 10:30 a.m.
 Burial will be on Saturday, February 1, 2020 at 12:00 Noon in the Aultorest Memorial Park in Ogden.
 Friends may call for visitation from 10–11:30 a.m at the stake center in Ogden located at 1000 Suncrest, Ogden, Utah.
 Funeral Directors: Magleby Mortuary, Richfield, Salina and Manti.
 Online guestbook at www.maglebymortuary.com

-To send flowers to Doug's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Doug Evertsen, please visit our floral store.